Capillary/ecom-api-document/source/includes/_customer.md

 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant associated to the agent account username* | string | Username of the agent's login account
+merchantId* | string | Unique GUID of the merchant associated to the agent account username* | string | Username of the agent's login account password* | string | Password of the agent account

 <aside class="notice"> All parameters marked by * are mandatory. </aside>